LinuxDevon/Zybo_Minesweeper/README.md

 ## Installing Xillinux
 I  started by installing Xillinux with the given instructions from Dr. Song.
 There is a copy of them in the Resources folder.

 Setup SD card by moving the approptiate files in the instructions.
+If you don't have Vivado I included the boot.bin, devicetree.dtb, and xillydemo.bit in the Resource folder.
+The Uimage file is excluded due to the size.
+You have to go to http://www.xillybus.com/xillinux to retrieve that file.

 ## Start the desktop on startup
 https://wiki.archlinux.org/index.php/Xinit#Autostart_X_at_login